GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 I think this step also takes care of cleaning up the taxonomy file, so if any sequences were culled in the above step, then they should be removed.

 In the summer I was playing around with training a feature classifier on a similar database to assign taxonomy, but it did really badly.
-Butterfish were consistently assigned to the wrong species, as were haddock I think.
-So I will use the script I have to blast all the rep-seqs against the reference database.
+Butterfish were consistently assigned to the wrong species, as were haddock.
+So I will keep using the script below (```mktaxa.py```) to iteratively blast all the rep-seqs against the reference database.

-Note the blast method only works with an older version of Qiime, so I have to load that first.

 ## 6. Assign taxonomy

-In the summer I was playing around with training a feature classifier on a similar database to assign taxonomy, but it did really badly.
-Butterfish were consistently assigned to the wrong species, as were haddock I think.
-So I will use the script I have to blast all the rep-seqs against the reference database.

-Note the blast method only works with an older version of Qiime, so I have to load that first.
+Note, the blast method only works with an older version of Qiime, so I have to load that first.
 ```
 conda activate qiime2-2019.4